gadanidis/beforeum/markdown/beforeum.md

 The exact nature of (UHM) as a linguistic feature is not a trivial question.
 A great deal of ink has been spilled over whether they are produced consciously or unconsciously, and what their purpose is.
-For example, @maclayosgood1959 [41--42] characterize (UHM) as a floor-management device which speakers insert to indicate that they do not want to be interrupted when hesitating over what to say. @levelt1983 [@levelt1989] describes (UHM) as an involuntary noise produced as a result of production problems: "[*uh*] apparently signals that at the moment when trouble is detected, the source of the trouble is still actual or quite recent.
+One common view in the psycholinguistics literature is that (UHM) is an involuntary noise uttered as a result of production problems.
+For example, according to @levelt1989, "[*uh*] apparently signals that at the moment when trouble is detected, the source of the trouble is still actual or quite recent.
 But otherwise, [*uh*] doesn't seem to mean anything.
 It is a symptom, not a sign" [@levelt1989 484].

-One problem with the involuntary "symptom" view is that, as @clarkfoxtree2002 point out, speakers have some control over whether or not they produce (UHM)---for example, it can be suppressed in a public speaking context (and indeed speakers are often counselled to do so).
-They argue that (UHM) is an "interjection" used to signify a delay, with *um* signalling longer delays than *uh*.
+One problem with the involuntary "symptom" view is that, as @clarkfoxtree2002 point out, speakers have some control over whether or not they produce (UHM)---for example, it can be suppressed in a public speaking context (and indeed, speakers are often counselled to do so).
+Based on data from corpora of spontaneous speech, they argue that (UHM) is an "interjection" used to signify a delay, with *um* signalling longer delays than *uh*.
+This view of (UHM) as an ordinary word, which is planned and produced like any other, is broadly similar to a seminal analysis by @maclayosgood1959[: 41--42] that characterizes (UHM) as a floor-management device which speakers insert to indicate that they do not want to be interrupted when hesitating over what to say.

-Recently, @tottie2016 has put forward the argument that (UHM) is a pragmatic marker that, in speech, indicates planning.
-This is on the basis that (UHM) is used more frequently in contexts requiring more speaker planning, such as narratives and responses to questions.  @tottie2017 describes (UHM) as being on a "cline of lexicalization", where forms like *and-uh* and *but-uh* are not perceived as words, but *uh* and *um* alone are. @tottie2017[: 21--22] describes the former case, where the final consonant of a monosyllabic word such as *and* or *but* is immediately followed by (UHM), as cliticized forms.
+Extending this line of analysis, @tottie2016 has put forward the argument that (UHM) is a pragmatic marker that, in speech, indicates planning.
+This is on the basis that (UHM) is used more frequently in contexts requiring more speaker planning, such as narratives and responses to questions.  @tottie2017 describes (UHM) as being on a "cline of lexicalization", where forms like *and-uh* and *but-uh* are not perceived as words, but *uh* and *um* alone are. @tottie2017[:
+21--22] describes the former case, where the final consonant of a monosyllabic word such as *and* or *but* is immediately followed by (UHM), as cliticized forms.
 She goes on to argue that the use of (UHM) between words and silent pauses, rather than in these cliticized forms, causes (UHM) to be perceived as a word in the lexicon, making it available for conscious use in writing.
-Along the same lines,
-@gadanidis2018c argues that (UHM) is consciously, agentively used in instant messaging, an interactive, text-based medium.
+Along the same lines, @gadanidis2018c argues that (UHM) is consciously, agentively used in instant messaging, an interactive, text-based medium.
 On this hypothesis, (UHM) has transitioned from a purely interactional feature (indicating that a pause is incoming due to planning) to an interpersonal feature that indicate the speaker's stance or point of view.
 For example, in (@opera), from
 @tottie2017[: (2)], the writer plays on the word-search-indicating function of